 We operate as a REIT deriving our income primarily from real estate rental operations.
-Our shareholders' equity increased from \$797.9 million as of September 30, 2018 to \$1.0 billion as of September 30, 2019, due to the issuance of 5.6 million shares of common stock in the amount of \$74.0 million through the DRIP, stock compensation expense of \$784,000, exercise of stock options consisting of 65,000 shares for total proceeds of \$567,000, Net Income Attributable to Common Shareholders of \$11.0 million and the issuance of 2.4 million shares of our 6.125% Series C Cumulative Redeemable Preferred Stock issued in connection with the Preferred Stock ATM Program, net of offering costs in the amount of \$58.2 million.
-The increases were partially offset by payments of cash distributions paid to common shareholders of \$63.7 million and the net increase in unrealized loss on investments of \$24.7 million.
-See further discussion below.
+Our shareholders' equity increased \$26.6 million from \$1.01 billion as of September 30, 2019 to \$1.04 billion as of September 30, 2020.
+Our shareholders' equity increased due to the issuance of 2.0 million shares of common stock for total proceeds of \$26.4 million through the DRIP, stock compensation expense of \$452,000, exercise of stock options consisting of 95,000 shares for total proceeds of \$1.0 million and issuance of 5.0 million shares of our 6.125% Series C Cumulative Redeemable Preferred Stock issued in connection with the Preferred Stock ATM Program for total proceeds, net of offering costs, in the amount of \$122.4 million.
+These increases were partially offset by Net Income (Loss) Attributable to Common Shareholders of \$(48.6) million, payments of cash distributions paid to common shareholders of \$66.4 million, shares repurchased through the Common Stock Repurchase Plan of \$4.3 million and a net increase in unrealized loss on change in fair value of our interest rate swap agreement of \$4.4 million.